Etymology of the Word Tea

 Although there are a few quite minor exceptions in which the word tea is pronounced, the two common ways are the English pronunciation té and the lesser known Afrikaans variant tee.
 In Hindu sometimes they call tea cha, but it is not quite a direct translation.

-These pronunciations hold a common history and share the same root to China.
-The concept of which these words spread offers a distinct view of how globalization within early history.
+These pronunciations hold a common history and share the same root within Chinese history.
+The concept, of which these words spread, offers a distinct view of globalization within early history.
 The term cha, for example, spread along the ancient trade route known as the Silk Road.

 The word cha (茶) is “Sinitic, which implies it’s origination to many varieties of the Chinese language.
 Along the silk road the word even traveled to Persia and inevitably became known as chay (چای) in countries such as Persia.
 Records exist which show that tea was traded as far back as 2,000 years ago.
 After making it’s way to the southern regions of the sub-Saharan Africa, the term changed it’s pronunciation yet again and became known as chay.

 Even the Japanese and Korean terms originate from the Chinese term cha.
 You see, China was the first country which saw tea as a potential agricultural crop.

 These are just some examples, and this bit of history doesn’t account for the typical tea pronunciation.
 The Chinese character for tea (茶) is even pronounced differently among differing varietals of the Chinese language, despite it always being written the same.